martinthomson/train-protocol/draft-thomson-train-protocol.md

 attempting to process the packet further.

-The "trigger" version used by the endpoints when sending long header packets that on-path network elements are authorized to rewrite. receiving packets with that value indicates that no on-path element provided a bandwidth indication.
+The "trigger" version used by the endpoints when sending long header packets that on-path network elements are authorized to rewrite.
+Receiving packets with that value indicates that no on-path element provided a bandwidth indication.

-{:aside}
-> TODO: we should indicate that the bandwidth here is the maximum
-> receive rate.
-That is, if A sends a long header packet and B receives
-> that packet with a version encoding the bandwidth, that version
-> indicates the maximum rate at which B can send and A can receive.
-> That way we don't need B to echo a max send rate value to A.

 # Onboarding the train {#nego}